denten-books/plain-text/2-surface.md

 their territory, although they were allowed also to refuse to admit them "both in acceptance and in delivery" [@itu_telegraph_1932, 13].

-A number of American patents at the dusk of Morse age attempted to adress the challenge of illegibility of machine code.
+A number of American patents at the dusk of Morse age attempted to address the challenge of illegibility of machine code.
+Code obscured intended meaning, which in international communication had implications for national security.
+But code also presented a barrier to human understanding.
+It was was difficult to encode and to decode without special training.
 "You must acknowledge that this is readable without special training," reads the caption to a schematic illustration for a "controller," patented by H.E.
 Goldberg in 1911.
 "My invention relates to all controllers," Goldberg writes.
 The object of Goldberg's controller was "to provide a mechanism operable by a control sheet